Posted by Chrom Tech on 20th Oct 2025

 What is the significance of the solvent system in TLC?

-How has thin layer chromatography contributed to advancements in other scientific fields?
+How has TLC influenced other scientific fields?